 You could use any bean for this recipe, especially any white bean.
 Young or Green Jackfruit would also work.

-If you don't have or like tahini, you could sub vegan mayo, cashew cream (blend soaked cashews and water), tofu cream (blend tofu and a tiny bit of water), or coconut cream for this recipe.
+If you don't have or like tahini, you could sub vegan mayo, cashew cream (blend soaked cashews and water), tofu cream (blend silken tofu), or coconut cream for this recipe.

 This recipe calls for a very small amount of dulse flakes.
 If you do not like seaweed I promise this recipe does not taste like seaweed, nor is there much of a texture of seaweed since the flakes are so small.